Apedy/MinePaint/.github/ISSUE_TEMPLATE/feature-request-en-.md

 name: Feature request(EN)
 about: I would like to see a '_____' feature added.
 title: ''
-labels: 新機能 / New feature
+labels: 'Feedback: new feature'
-assignees: bambooNoko
+assignees: ''

 ---